 Seychelles and the United States belong to several of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Seychelles is an observer to the World Trade Organization.

-Seychelles has no embassy in Washington, DC, but has a permanent representative to the United Nations in New York who also is accredited as Ambassador to the United States.
+Seychelles has no embassy in Washington, DC; its permanent representative to the United Nations in New York is also accredited as Ambassador to the United States.